Gandharan Buddhism

-Gandhāran Buddhism was the Buddhist culture of ancient Gandhāra, which was a major center of Buddhism in the northwestern Indian subcontinent from the 3rd century BCE to approximately 1200 CE.
-Ancient Gandhāra corresponds to modern day north Pakistan, mainly the Peshawar Valley and Potohar Plateau as well as Afghanistan's Jalalabad.
-The region has yielded the Gandhāran Buddhist texts written in Gāndhārī Prakrit the oldest Buddhist manuscripts yet discovered (1st century CE).
+Gandhāran Buddhism was the Buddhist culture of ancient Gandhāra, which was a major center of Buddhism in the northwest of Indian subcontinent from the 3rd century BCE to approximately 1200 CE.
+Ancient Gandhāra corresponds to modern day north Pakistan, mainly the Peshawar Valley and Potohar Plateau as well as Kabul Valley in Afghanistan.
+The region has yielded the Gandhāran Buddhist texts written in Gāndhārī Prakrit, the oldest Buddhist manuscripts yet discovered (1st century CE).
 Gandhāra was also home to a unique Buddhist artistic and architectural culture which blended elements from Indian, Hellenistic, Roman and Parthian art.
 Buddhist Gandhāra was also influential as the gateway through which Buddhism spread to Central Asia and China.

 Overview

-Buddhism first took root in Gandhara 2,300 years ago under the Mauryan king Ashoka who sent missionaries to the Kashmira-Gandhara region following the Third Buddhist council in Pataliputra (modern India).
+Buddhism first took root in Gandhāra 2,300 years ago under the Mauryan emperor Ashoka who sent missionaries to the Kashmira-Gandhāra region following the Third Buddhist council in Pataliputra (modern Patna).

 Majjhantika, a monk from the city of Varanasi in India, was assigned by Ashoka to preach in Kashmir and Gandhara.

-In the view of Buddhist sources, Gandhāra was one of the great regions (mahjanapada) of ancient India.
+In the view of Buddhist sources, Gandhāra was one of the great regions (mahajanapadas) of ancient India.
 Under the Mauryan Empire (ca. 300–185 BCE), its capital was the city of Taxila.
 The center of ancient Gandhāra was the Peshawar basin in northwestern Pakistan which extends westward into Afghanistan along the Kabul River.
 This region exerted cultural and linguistic influence on what has been called "Greater Gandhāra" which encompasses the surrounding areas eastwards across the Indus River (such as Taxila), north towards the Swat Valley and Upper Indus, west towards Bamiyan and across the Hindu Kush into Bactria and the Oxus river valley.

-The Indian emperor Ashoka (ca. 268–233 BCE) erected edicts in the region, some of which use the Gāndhārī language and the Kharosthi script later used by Gandhāran Buddhists.
+The Indian emperor Ashoka (ca. 268–233 BCE) erected edicts in the region, some of which use the Gandhārī language and the Kharosthi script later used by Gandhāran Buddhists.
 These edicts confirm the existence of Buddhism in Gandhāra during his reign.
 Kharosthi inscriptions have been found as far West as Wardak along the Kabul river, Uzbekistan (Termez) and Tajikistan (Anzhina-Tepe) and as far south as Mohenjo-Daro and Baluchistan.

 According to Xuanzang, there were six great stupas founded by Ashoka in Gandhāra, the largest of which is the Dharmarajika Stupa at Taxila.
 The archaeological and epigraphic evidence points to the first monasteries and stupas dating from the end of the third century BCE.
 The Indo-Greek Kingdoms later controlled the area, and some of their kings, such as Menander I (ca. 155–130), were seen as promoters of Buddhism in Buddhist sources.
 The Greek artistic culture strongly influenced the art of Gandhāran Buddhism, which saw the first representations of anthropomorphic Buddhas, with Greco-Buddhist art styles that can be seen in the drapery and hair style.
 Successive conquerors of the region included the Indo-Scythians and the Indo-Parthians.